Veikkosuhonen/astro_stacking/README.md

 ## Data collection

 Our main dataset consists of 50 5184 × 3456 raw images taken at 20 seconds of exposure time, focal length of 18 mm and f/9.
+In total, we have 1000 seconds of exposure.
 The ISO setting is kept at a constant 1600.
 All the images are taken within 2-10 seconds of the previous.
 A light pollution filter is used although its effect is not measured.
 No preprocessing is done outside of the Matlab script.
-An example dataset of 10 jpeg images is included.
+An example dataset of 10 jpeg images from the main dataset is included for test running the script.

 ## Image processing method